Geometry of extensions of free groups via automorphisms with fixed points on the complex of free factors: Introduction

-Thus we conclude that being sufficiently different is an obstruction to cusp-preserving relative hyperbolicity of the extension group, except in one particular case.
+In the proposition below we conclude that being sufficiently different is an obstruction to cusp-preserving relative hyperbolicity of the extension group, except in one particular case.
 Equivalently, it is an obstruction to having an \emph{admissible subgroup system} (\cite{GGrelhyp}, Section \ref{sec:K}) for the collection of $\phi_i$'s.
-This is a malnormal collection of subgroups with some special properties, and the \emph{nonattracting sink} $\mathcal{K}^*_\phi$ of an automorphism $\phi\in\out$, which is developed in \cite{GGrelhyp} as an example of an admissible subgroup system, carries all conjugacy classes which do not grow exponentially under iteration by $\phi$ (see Lemma \ref{sinkprop}).
+Admissible subgroup system is a malnormal collection of subgroups with some special properties, and the \emph{nonattracting sink} $\mathcal{K}^*_\phi$ of an automorphism $\phi\in\out$, which is developed in \cite{GGrelhyp} as an example of an admissible subgroup system, carries all conjugacy classes which do not grow exponentially under iteration by $\phi$ (see Lemma \ref{sinkprop}).
 Nonattracting sink can be computed explicitly using relative train-track maps.